 “Lock the door,” I order once we’re alone in the bedroom.

 He gives me a look as he sees the lust in my eyes.
 He quickly secures our room from the cousins.
 Grabbing him roughly, I undo the top buttons of his Oxford shirt and pull it halfway down his arms, trapping them to prevent any resistance.
 There’s a sparkle in his eyes now.
 I pull down his pants and briefs, turning him around, and push him prone on the bed.
+On my knees, I give his asshole a thorough cleaning and lube with my tongue.
 He is quickly moaning, murmuring, ‘fuck me, fuck me.”

-“Is this what you want? glued together forever?”
+“Isn’t this what you want, glued together forever?”
 I mock him.

 “Let’s just shower.
 I feel gross,” he whines.

 I rip ourselves apart as we both scream.
-He is crying under me, when the cousins pound on the door, asking what is going on.
+He is crying under me, when the cousins pound on the door, demanding to know what is going on.

 “Go fag off on each other,” I yell at them.
 Jack giggles.